 The day after (Friday) we all met to tidy up the lab, have lunch together, say arrivederci.
 On that day I managed to let go of my camera.
 I gave it to Zeshan, he filmed us giving feedback on the past days while Jerry was on sound…

--- I am reminiscing about our workshop in Amantea while trying to write a dissertation on collaborative filmmaking that is due in 26 days.
 I know that at the very same time, in Amantea, Freeborn, Jerry, Rita, Safa and Zeshan are producing a hip-hop song that they started while I was there, every time I was turning around and letting go of the reins…

 I still haven’t had the time to look at the footage we took but I am certainly very satisfied of the process.
 We learnt to learn together.
 We learnt about cinema, production, narrative, relationships, each others’ dreams…